 Health and Fitness

-Fitness apps can use workout sessions to remain in the foreground during an active workout.
-When time passes between wrist raises, Apple Watch normally reverts to displaying the watch face.
-When your app has an active workout session, Apple Watch displays your app instead of the watch face.
+Health and fitness apps can use workout sessions to remain in the foreground during an active workout.
+As time passes between wrist raises, Apple Watch typically reverts to displaying the watch face, but when your app has an active workout session it displays your app instead.

 Apps can enhance their health and wellness offerings by displaying an Activity ring element that shows an individual’s progress toward Move, Exercise, and Stand goals.
 This element always contains three rings, whose colors and meanings match those provided by the Activity app.